BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ## Viewing Requests, Limits, and Actual Usage

-Using the OpenShift command-line interface, cluster administrators can view compute usage information on individual nodes.
+Using the OpenShift command-line interface, you can view compute usage information on individual nodes.
 The oc describe node command displays detailed information about a node, including information about the pods running on the node.
 For each pod, it shows CPU requests and limits, as well as memory requests and limits.
 If a request or limit has not been specified, then the pod will show a 0 for that column.
 A summary of all resource requests and limits is also displayed.

 ```
 [user@host ~]$ oc describe node node1.us-west-1.compute.internal